Soma-dev0808/swiftStreetView/README.md

 The duration of developing this application is 1 week(7 hrs of work per day)

-I have also created simple news feed <a href="google.com"></a>, so if you are interested, please check it.
+I have also created simple news feed [a link](https://github.com/Soma-dev0808/swiftNewsFeed) , so if you are interested, please check it.